jdechicchis/ar-semantic-understanding/mesh/docker/README.md

 # Usage Instructions

-Run `docker build -t python-pcl:latest . --network host` to setup the docker container.
+Run `docker build -t pymesh:latest . --network host` to setup the docker container.
 Use `docker run -t -i -v /path/from/host:/mnt python-pcl` to run the container and mount `/path/from/host` to `/mnt` on the container.

 ## GUI Support